Sampson-Lee/Rail-Detection/README.md

 # Citation

 Do not forget to cite our work appropriately.
+Rail Detection: An Efficient Row-based Network and A New Benchmark.
+(ACMMM 2022 Poster)